This post was originally published in 2017 and has been updated to include even more terrifying television.

-Trimming this list down to two dozen was difficult: There are truly terrifying episodes of Dexter, The Outer Limits, Fringe, and others that just barely missed the cut, and you could put together an entire separate list from the very best of Rod Serling’s groundbreaking masterpiece.
-With that in mind, here are the scariest ones to make our cut — the 24 best TV episodes to watch when you’re looking for a truly chilling scare.
+Trimming this list down to thirty was difficult: There are truly terrifying episodes of Dexter, The Outer Limits, Fringe, and others that just barely missed the cut, and you could put together an entire separate list from the very best of Rod Serling’s groundbreaking masterpiece.
+With that in mind, here are the scariest ones to make our cut — the 30 best TV episodes to watch when you’re looking for a truly chilling scare.

 Amazing Stories, “Mirror, Mirror”

 Steven Spielberg’s brilliant anthology series didn’t often go straight horror but they sure went for it in this incredible episode from a story by Spielberg and directed by, believe it or not, Martin Scorsese.
 The Oscar winner helms the tale of a horror writer, played by Sam Waterston, who starts to see a disfigured man in every reflection.
 And the man is coming to kill him.
 It’s bad enough when it’s just in a mirror, but it’s eventually in glasses and even eyes.
 Some of the production values are dated, but Scorsese delivers enough great shots to justify a revisit.

 American Horror Story, “Halloween”